You are here:

 - The current Performance Scheme for 2012-14 is not delivering the expected performance improvements as states are failing to meet the already watered-down cost efficiency target.
 ANSPs at the same time have far exceeded expected profitability levels with an aggregate €326M surplus in 2012; a 50% increase over state plans and in the face of much lower traffic levels.

 - Progress on Functional Airspace Blocks is recognized to have not met the 4 December 2012 deadline as stipulated by EU law.
-The European Commission is now progressing infringement proceeding against member states, but little practical consequence is expected in terms of improved performance
+The European Commission is now progressing infringement proceedings against member states, but little practical consequence is expected in terms of improved performance.

-- The first package of technologies to be deployed under the SESAR program has now been proposed by the EC and supported by IATA with certain caveats. such as issues with harmonization between the SESAR approach and the US NextGen program
+- The first package of technologies to be deployed under the SESAR program has now been proposed by the EC and supported by IATA with certain caveats, for example the issues with harmonization between the SESAR approach and the US NextGen program.

 - In order to progress SES and influence further regulatory reforms, IATA, the Association for European Airlines and the European Regions Airlines Association developed an airline “Blueprint” for SES.
 The Blueprint calls for further regulatory reform and identifies three key needs: